TIDAS Paint Dispersion Assessment System using a Hegman gauge

 Though visually similar to commercially available standard gauges, each gauge supplied with TIDAS is manufactured so that the grooves and scale markings on the gauge are positioned to a tighter specification than normal.
 A calibration block is also provided to ensure the instrument is performing to specification.

 The 0-50um grind gauge is used for general testing on TIDAS as this range covers the normal spread of results experienced for good to poor levels of dispersion.
 However, there are occasions when undispersed particles can exceed, or be close to 50um.
-In these instances, TIDAS can be used with a 0-100um gauge to allow imaging, and a rating to be obtained.
+In these instances, TIDAS can be used with a 0-100um or 0-250um gauge to allow imaging, and a rating to be obtained.
 Typically, water based paints or paints containing large particle extenders would be tested on the deeper channel gauge.
 Conversely, paints showing excellent levels of pigment dispersion may require a more discriminating examination of the nibs present in the paint; TIDAS can therefore also be used with a 0-25um gauge.

 The following images produced from the same paint sample when examined on each of the three ranges of grind gauge.
 Agreement between the 0-25 and 0-50um gauges is good (both give a rating of 16um).
 The 0-100um gauge is under-rating the dispersion, clearly demonstrating the need to use the most suitable gauge for the level of grind of the paint.